Will, Enduring Power of Attorney, and Personal Directive for one person: $350.00

 Enduring Powers of Attorney

 An Enduring Power of Attorney appoints a person or persons to take charge of your assets, usually effective only upon your mental incapacity.
 Where you would become mentally incompetent without such a document someone can apply to the Court using the procedure provided for in the Adult Guardianship and Trusteeship Act, to have him or her appointed as your trustee and guardian.
-That procedure, however, is fairly cumbersome and expensive and ordinarily takes the better part of a year to accomplish.
-Of course you must make the Enduring Power of Attorney before you become mentally incapacitated, just like you need to make a will before you are dead.
+That procedure, however, is fairly cumbersome and expensive and ordinarily takes six months or so to accomplish.
+Of course you must make the Enduring Power of Attorney before you become mentally incapacitated.